Family of Edward G Ogle Sr and Renate

 One year six months with H&H Troop and E Troop, 2nd Sqdn, 6th ACR, Ft.
 G.G.
 Meade, MD, as Motor Sgt.

 This was another interesting assignment.
-We were on the streets of DC twice during the black riots of that time.
+We were on the streets of DC twice during the black riots.

 First time we rendezvoused at the Old Soldiers Home, from that vantage point it looked as if all of DC was on fire - it was H Street only, but the last time I heard most of the shops that were burnt there have never reopened - They may have enjoyed the riot but they sure messed up the neighborhood.